rouzinho/DynaMatrixSlice/README.md

 ## Getting Started

-The plugin is a widget reading outputs from a Neural Field (with a space to rate widget) and publishing the data to the motors of the Gummi Head.

-Of course you can adapt it to publish commands to any topics, but you might want to change the scale or format of the datas received from the Neural Field.
+The plugin is a widget cutting a 2D Neural field.
+This is a fork of the original plugin in cedar, except this one dynamically cut the 2D matrix.
+That means this plugin takes a float value as input and extract a vertical matrix at the horizontal coordinates of the input (-5,+5).
+If you have a (50,50) Neural Field and you give 10 as input to the DynaMatrixSlice, it will extract the vertical matrix from (5,0) to (15,50).

 The code work for the 6.x version of Cedar.